Al Qaeda: September attack targeted joint Yemeni-U.S. drone base

 It said that dozens of officers were killed in the three-day assault and the operations room was destroyed.
 AQAP made no mention of any Americans present in the facility and there were no reports of foreigners killed in the attack.

-A Yemeni official said the information in the statement were not correct.
-"The command and control room in Mukalla was equipped and tasked to counter piracy in addition to monitoring and securing shipping routes in the Arabian Sea," the official, who declined to use his name because he was not authorized to speak to the media, told Reuters.

-The United States regularly unleashes drone strikes against AQAP militants in a campaign that has been criticized by rights groups as tantamount to carrying out executions without trial, with civilians often being hit.
+The United States regularly stages drone strikes to hunt down al Qaeda militants in a campaign that has been criticised by rights groups as tantamount to carrying out executions without trial, with civilians often being hit.

 Yemeni President Abd-Rabbu Mansour Hadi has angered many compatriots by giving unequivocal support for drone operations, which have increased since President Barack Obama took office in 2009.
 Hadi has also asked Washington to supply drones to the Yemeni armed forces.